FOREX-Dollar gains on retail sales data, Fed rate cut date unclear

 Monthly retail sales Monthly retail sales https://tmsnrt.rs/3Lw7Ii5

-(Reporting by Herbert Lash, additional reporting by Amanda Cooper and Brigid Riley; Editing by Lincoln Feast, Angus MacSwan, Chizu Nomiyama and Alexander Smith)
+(Reporting by Herbert Lash, additional reporting by Amanda Cooper and Brigid Riley; Editing by Lincoln Feast, Angus MacSwan, Chizu Nomiyama, Alexander Smith and Mark Heinrich)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))